 I was looking forward to seeing her sing again.
 The performance was taking place at the Los Angeles College of Music, where I taught vocal performance and songwriting.
 As she took her seat on a stool on stage, no one seemed to be watching.
 My husband arrived, taking a seat at the back of the room.
 We sat apart, waiting for the show to begin while people milled around, talking casually.

 As I looked on, I saw something unimaginable.
 My friend’s eyes, usually a beautiful sky-blue, went completely black.
 I couldn’t see the whites of her eyes at all.
 It was as if she had been completely saturated by darkness.
-Sitting in her chair, she moved with animal-like, jerky gestures, as if sniffing the air to take in unfamiliar surroundings.

 Later that night when my husband and I were talking, he brought it up: “Did you notice anything strange about your friend tonight?”
 I told him then what I’d seen, and he confirmed: he had seen it too.

 At that point in my life, I was already familiar with the reality of the supernatural realm.
 I had seen another friend become possessed, and I myself had experienced some demonic attacks from hostile, unseen forces.
 But I had never seen something this blatant before.
 Up until that moment, I had never seen anyone manifest the demonic with visible, physical signs.

 Seeing my friend’s inner-darkness was a game changer.
 Suddenly, my eyes opened and I could see that she was a prisoner.
 Something, someone else ruled her, and any earthly success she had was overshadowed by it.
 She had everything, except one thing: freedom.
 Freedom that only comes from knowing the truth that sets you free.
 (1)